syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ### Initial visible minimum

-The [`initialVisibleMinimum`] property is used to set the initial minimum visible range of an axis.
+The [`initialVisibleMinimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/initiaVisibleMinimum.html) property defines the lowest data point initially displayed on an axis.
 When panning is enabled, you can pan to the actual minimum range of an axis.
-This property work's only at the load time, use axis onRendererCreated callback to dynamically update this property.
+This property only works at load time.
+Use the controller to programmatically change the visible minimum.

 {% tabs %}
 {% highlight dart hl_lines="8" %}